Abhay Bharadwaj

-Abhay Ganpatrai Bharadwaj (2 April 1954 – 1 December 2020) was an Indian advocate turned politician, and a member of the Rajya Sabha when he died.
+Abhay Ganpatrai Bharadwaj (2 April 1954 – 1 December 2020) was an Indian advocate and politician who was a member of the Rajya Sabha.
 A leader of the Bharatiya Janata Party, he was closely affiliated with the Rashtriya Swayamsevak Sangh and the Akhil Bharatiya Vidyarthi Parishad since his college days.
-He had also unsuccessfully contested the Gujarat Legislative Assembly elections in 1995 as an independent candidate from Rajkot West.
+Bharadwaj had also unsuccessfully contested the Gujarat Legislative Assembly elections in 1995 as an independent candidate from Rajkot West.

 Early life

 Abhay Bharadwaj was born on 2 April 1954 in Uganda, where his family lived then.
 In 1969 his family moved to India due to the civil war in Uganda.

 Legal career

 He started his career as an advocate in 1980 with the Bar Council of Gujarat.

 He was the lawyer who defended the accused in the Gulberg Society case, which took place during the 2002 Gujarat riots and culminated in the killing of nearly 70 residents of the neighbourhood.
 The trial culminated in a special court convicting 24 accused and acquitting 36 in 2016.

 He also served as special public prosecutor for the Gujarat government in a case of alleged misuse of power against former IAS officer Pradeep Sharma during his tenure as Rajkot district collector.